lah7/gtk3-classic/README.md

 Others
 ---

-* Default Adwaita theme has smaller controls (buttons, fields, tabs, etc.).
 * Status bars are smaller regardless of used theme.
 * Scrollbars are always visible.
 Environment variable is not needed.
 * Delay before showing mnemonics is removed.
 You do not have to wait.
 * Menus of menu buttons are displayed as classic menu by default instead of popover.

-* Recently opened files feature is disabled by default.
+Themes
+---

+* Default Adwaita theme has smaller controls (buttons, fields, tabs, etc.).
+* Dark Adwaita and HighContrast themes also have reduced controls.

 --------